backdrop-contrib/geoip_tokens/README.md

 The information is retrieved from external services, the IP address of visitors gets anonymized to comply GPDR.

+In order to do this, your Backdrop site must be able to do external requests.

 The services (see credits section below) get randomly queried, the result for the anonymized IP gets cached in a local database for a while, to prevent too many requests.

+### Precision of results

+The results are not as exact as, for instance, GPS.
+Geolocation based on IP addresses can only be approximate.
+The results may even be wrong for a while, until a service provider updates outdated information.

+### Use cases

+Typical use-cases are sites that provide services that need some infos about the visitor's or user's position.

+For example, to center a map, to redirect to specific pages for different countries or to a different language version of a page.
+Or to display dates in the proper timezone.

+### When _not_ to use this module

+This module has been written with low-traffic sites in mind.
+If your site has really high traffic on pages that use the tokens, you might easily burst the (generous) limits of the providers in use.
+Although this module tries to distribute the load and to cache locally.

 ## Installation